northstowekarate/northstowekarate.github.io/index.md

 ## Training Sessions

-We're a family friendly club, where children (8+) and adults can both train together.
-We will consider students aged 6-7 on a case-by-case basis.
  Regular [training sessions](/training/) are held on Wednesday evenings from 6.30-7.30pm and Sunday afternoons 3-4pm at [The Cabin](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6).
-We recommend young children train alongside their parent/guardian for the first few lessons while they gain confidence in the unfamiliar environment.
-Go to our [lesson booking page](/lesson-booking/) to book your first lesson.

-### Our Teaching Style

-Our teaching style balances discipline with encouragement.
-Classes are structured but friendly, with a focus on steady progress and personal growth.
-We aim to create a respectful and motivating atmosphere where students can thrive at their own pace.

-### What to expect
+## What to expect
 Although no two lessons are the same, our [lesson format](/training/what-to-expect/) is usually structured around kihon (basic techniques), kumite (sparring) and kata (forms).
-We build up your confidence gradually.
-We're a non-contact club, and you won't be expected to fight until you've learnt the basics, and even then it's under controlled conditions with known attacks and blocks until you're very experienced.
-Injuries are rare - please speak to the instructor if you have any concerns.
-There is an element of risk to all sports and exercise, including martial arts - please see our [assumption of risk document](/policies/risk/) for details.

 ## Benefits of Karate

 Karate has many [benefits](/benefits-of-karate/).
 While learning to defend yourself, you'll gain fitness and become healthier.
 You'll also become more confident and focussed.
 It's also a great place to make friends.

-## Is Karate Right for You?

-We welcome students of all backgrounds and abilities.
-Whether you're looking to improve your fitness, build confidence, or simply try something new, our inclusive approach ensures everyone feels supported.
-Parents and guardians are encouraged to train alongside younger children to help them settle in.

 ## Fees
 Your first lesson is always free, and after that you [pay per session](/training/fees/).
 Please arrive 5 minutes early for your first session so you can be registered.
 To train regularly, you will also need to purchase an annual membership.

 ## Chief Instructor
 Simon Apen-Sadler, the [chief instructor](/instructors/), has over 20 years experience.
-He is a 4th dan black belt, is first aid qualified and has a enhanced DBS check.
+He is a 4th dan black belt, is first aid qualified and has an enhanced DBS check.

-## Social media

-Follow us for class updates, grading news, and behind-the-scenes glimpses of club life.
-Got questions?
-We’re happy to chat - just drop us a message.

-Check us out on [Facebook](https://www.facebook.com/profile.php?id=61560001297561) and [Instagram](https://www.instagram.com/northstowekarate)

 <script type="module">
   import PhotoSwipeLightbox from '/static/photoswipe-5.4.4/photoswipe-lightbox.esm.js';